ConfederacyOfGaia/Gaia/monster-stat-blocks.md

 > - **Senses** passive Perception 7
 > - **Challenge** 7 (2,900 XP)
 > ___
-> ***Caustic Blood.*** When the wight takes piercing or slashing damage, its vile blood spurts forth.
-All creatures within range must make a DC 12 Dexterity saving throw or take 5 (2d4) acid damage (half damage on a successful save).
+> ***Caustic Blood.*** Any time the wight takes piercing or slashing damage, or when it is reduced to 0 hp by bludgeoning damage, its vile blood spurts forth.
+All creatures within 5 feet must make a DC 12 Dexterity saving throw or take 5 (2d4) acid damage (half damage on a successful save).
+Creatures not in the path of the weapon that dealt the damage have advantage.
 >
 > ***Multiattack.*** The wight makes 2 slam attacks.
 >